Information for you

 Learn more about how Healthcare Professionals are actively involved in the work of the Agency.

-EMA updated its online content for healthcare professionals and added Resources for healthcare professionals.
-This page provides links to relevant content on themes including summary of product characteristics, medication errors and relevant workshops.
-It also includes a series of short videos called EMA Basics.
+EMA has updated its online content for healthcare professionals, adding information on online resources, including relevant workshops and links and a series of short videos called EMA Basics.
 These cover the role of EMA, the centralised procedure and how EMA works with healthcare professionals.
 More videos will follow in 2016.

 News for healthcare professionals